kennych418/kennych418.github.io/index.md

 ![Angle](../Pictures/Angle.png)
 **Figure 3**: Angle Measurement With Two Receivers on a Single Beacon

-In order to generate a symmetric distribution of light emitted from the beacon, we will use a card of some sort suspended over the emitter to reflect and scatter light as in Figure 4.
+To generate a symmetric distribution of light emitted from the beacon, we will use a card of some sort suspended over the emitter to reflect and scatter light as in Figure 4.
 After assembling the hardware, we will test a couple different ideas to reflect and scatter light.
 The simplest idea is to simply cut an index card into a circle, but we could also try a cone shape or try attaching aluminum foil to the index card to increase reflection.

 ![Reflect](../Pictures/Reflect.png)
 **Figure 4**: IR Led with Reflector.